joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2023/09/04/world/russia-ukraine-news/russia-and-turkey-talk-up-a-new-gas-trading-hub-but-experts-are-skeptical?searchResultPosition=5

 **Steve Harwell, Former Smash Mouth Lead Singer, Dies at 56**\
-`Harwell was a founding member of the band, which broke out in the late 1990s with hit songs like “Walkin’ on the Sun” and “All Star.”`\
+`He was a founding member of the band, which broke out in the late 1990s with hit songs like “Walkin’ on the Sun” and “All Star.”`\
 https://nytimes.com/2023/09/04/arts/music/steve-harwell-smash-mouth-all-star-dead.html?searchResultPosition=6

 **Urban Animals Can’t Take the Heat, Study Finds**\